trumpetrhapsody/addon-seerr/README.md

 # Home Assistant Add-on: Seerr

-**This is a modified version of the official Overseerr add-on with IPv4/IPv6 connectivity fixes.**
+This is a complete overhaul of the official Overseerr add-on to support Components from the forked IPv4/IPv6 connectivity fixes were also integrated.

 ## Installation